 Who should buy this tracker?

-This tracker is a phenomenal option for someone who's always on the go.
+The Galaxy Fit is the best Samsung fitness tracker is a phenomenal option for users who are always on the go.
 This device was designed to get to know you and your habits.
 There are up to 90 activities you can select manually, six of which are automatically detected when you start the exercise: walking, running, cycling, elliptical, rowing, and dynamic workouts.
 This is a blessing for someone who is focused on their workout and doesn't want to manually select it each time.
 It's also got a MIL-STD-810G rating, which means it's durable enough to withstand extreme conditions.

 - Slim but durable design